Trung28899/NodeJS-SQL-Database/README.txt

             - ./controller/shop.js: under getProduct() > execute
             fetching single product

+            > Now you can go to localhost:3000 > Click details on any product > it should show details

     3. Inserting Data Into Database:
         - 6th Commit
         - ./models/product.js: see how to insert data into database